 Prior to implementing a layoff, the Employer, within the context of its determination of the staffing needs of the layoff unit, will minimize overtime in the layoff unit impacted, the use of agency or traveler nurses in the layoff unit impacted, reliance on per diem and hourly staff in the layoff unit.
 The Employer will also seek volunteers in the layoff unit impacted who are willing to be reassigned or to be laid off in lieu of the employee(s) whose position is identified to be eliminated.
 Individuals who volunteer to be laid off will not have a displacement option but will retain the right to be placed on the rehire list.

-22.7 Layoff Notice.
-Employees identified for layoff and the union shall receive not less than thirty (30) calendar days notice prior to the abolishment of the positions.
-The notice shall include the effective date of the layoff and a reference to the employee’s rights under this Article.
+Employees identified for layoff and the SEIU 1199NW union office shall receive not less than thirty (30) calendar days' notice prior to the abolishment of the positions.
+The notice shall include the effective date of the layoff and a reference to the employee's rights under this Article.
+The notice to the union shall also include the most recent classified hire date seniority list.
 Upon request, the Union and the Employer will meet to discuss possible alternatives to the layoff.

 An employee laid off due to the exercise of another employee's displacement option shall not have any displacement option.
 Such an employee shall be offered any vacant position available on the employee's unit or in the employee's clinical group and shall also have the right to be placed on the rehire list(s) per Article 22.10.